vigneshpandian/Javascript-Essentials/README.md

-# Javascript-Essentials
+## Features of ES6

-Implementation of Prototype and scoped variables
+- Implementation of Prototype and scoped variables

-Implementation of Array Helper methods
+- Implementation of Array Helper methods

 	- foreach
 	- map
 	- filter
 	- reduce
 	- every
 	- some
 	- find

-## Features of ES6
 - Implementation of Template Strings
 - Implementation of Fat Arrow functions
 - Usage of Object literals